MOHAMMADZAHD93/MOHAMMADZAHD93.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Postdoctoral researcher at Aalborg University</a>.
-Will design controllers for food!
+subtitle: "<a href='#'>Postdoctoral researcher at Aalborg University</a>.
+Will design controllers for food!"

 profile:
   align: right